Manage Tokens

 --header "Content-Type: application/json" --data @- <<< \

-assumed to be false
+not given, it is assumed to be false.

-curl -X POST https://desec.io/api/v1/auth/tokens/{id}/policies/domain/ \
+curl https://desec.io/api/v1/auth/tokens/{id}/policies/rrsets/ \

 --header "Authorization: Token mu4W4MHuSc0Hy-GD1h_dnKuZBond" \